Executive MBA

 Semester Notes:

-- One week break between Fall sessions A and B: October 13-19, 2025.
+- There is a one week break between Fall sessions A and B.

-Spring Semester One - January 8 to April 26, 2026
+Spring Semester One - January to April

-Spring Semester, Session A courses: January 8 - February 8, 2026 (4.5 credits)
+Spring Semester, Session A courses: January - February (4.5 credits)

 Financial Accounting II (1.5 credits)